This post may contain affiliate links. Read the full disclosure here.

 ok, let’s dive in.

-How do I tell that my plants need watering?
+How do I tell if my plants need watering?

 A good rule of thumb is to water your plants when the top inch or so of the soil is dry.
 Put your finger in and test it.
 Moist soil will stick to your fingers more readily than dry soil.